-Then doing my social sciences degree at the University of Liverpool I was based in the Eleanor Rathbone building.
+Then doing my Sociology degree at the University of Liverpool I was based in the Eleanor Rathbone building.
 She founded the department.
 The department I’m once again a member of, from September 2018, as I begin my MA and PhD.

 Working at Liverpool Housing Trust I once booked Greenbank House, owned by the University by then, for a Board meeting.
 And when we got there LHT Board member Margaret Simey said to me ‘You know, the last time I was here I was taking tea with Eleanor Rathbone.’
 This had been the Rathbone family home from the 18th century until after Eleanor Rathbone’s death.

 Margaret of course was a City Councillor representing Granby Ward for many years, as was Eleanor Rathbone from 1909 to 1935, Liverpool’s first female Councillor.
 And these last few years much of my own time has gone into helping the people in Granby work on the future of their place.

 As I set out on the first run of 2013 there is hardly anybody about.
 I could have crossed and recrossed the Smithdown dual carriageway at the end of our road several times before the first car appeared.
 And all the way round the rest of the run, apart from a Dad and his two daughters with their new Christmas bikes and a couple of dog walkers in the park, I see no one.

 Later I persuade Sarah out on a walk.
 It’s cold, so it won’t be a long one.